bfmilan/ih_datamadpt0420_project_m2/README.md

 [check /notebook/hyphothesis_testing notebook]

-Test 1: t suggests that the price might be smaller than 4000 EUR as it is -3.604902369125729 We can reject the null hypothesis as the p-value is 0.00031264532833074845 Therefore, the avg. price is significantly different from 4000 EUR
+Test 1: t suggests that the price might be smaller than 4000 EUR as it is -3.604902369125729 We can reject the null hypothesis as the p-value is 0.00031264532833074845 Therefore, the avg. price is significantly different from 4000 EUR.

 Test 2 [Sub-Test 5]: We reject the alternative h (the two groups have significantly different prices) as the results shows p value > 0.005 (statistic=0.34857584108266776, pvalue=0.7274714598286438)

 ---

 ## **References:**